history Crossword Puzzles

 Across

-- Something that people are required to do
+- action citizens are required to perform.

 Down